ADENIKEJKA/LITA_Class_Documentation/README.md

 - SQL - Structured Query Language for Querying of Data
 - GitHub for Portfolio building
-- Power BI for Analysis and Presentation
+- Power BI for Data cleaning, Analysis and Presentation

 ### Data Cleaning and Preparations
 ---